jan-neumann/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Talk about the vocabluary but try to leave out the japanese words because the student can refer to the vocabluary table
 - Reference the <file>considerations-examples.xml</file> for good consideration examples

+## Teacher Tests

+- Please read this file so you can see more examples to provide better output: <file>japanese-teaching-tests.md</file>

 ## Examples

 Reference <file>examples.xml</file> for examples of user input and assistant output, pay attention to the score and why the example is scored the way it is.

+## Last Checks
+- Make sure you read all the example files.
+Tell me that you have.
+- Make sure you check how many columns there are in the vocabulary table.
+- Make sure you read the sentence structure examples file

 ## Student Input:
 Did you see the raven this morning?
 They were looking at our garden.